 Okay, so you were a bit of a moron after a few too many drinks.
 You don’t have to feel bad about getting a bit more hammered than you intended as long as you’ve apologized, repaired any physical damage, and thanked those who assisted you.
 It’s been done before.

-Stop stressing about what you can’t remember or rehearsing a particularly embarrassing encounter over and again.
+Stop stressing about what you can’t remember or rehearsing a particularly embarrassing encounter repeatedly.

 Your humiliating night is over, and it’s time to move on.
 Get out of bed, shower, and eat a proper breakfast.

 That will keep you from spending the entire day wallowing in filthy bedsheets and your own humiliation.

 You haven’t messed up your life in any way.
 You haven’t done anything genuinely heinous (at least, that’s what we hope).

 People who care about you will notice the difference between your typical self and you after a few too many drinks.